data-integrations/wrangler/docs/functions/json-functions.md

 # JSON Functions

 These are date functions that can be useful in transforming your data.
-All of these functions are used in conjunction with the `parse-as-json` directive.
+All of these functions are used in conjunction with the [PARSE-AS-JSON](parse-as-json.md) directive.

 ## Pre-requisite

-All of these functions can be applied only after the `parse-as-json` directive has been applied.
+All of these functions can be applied only after the PARSE-AS-JSON directive has been applied.